Land of the Lustrous: Synopsis

 Land of the Lustrous is set in a far, distant future where the Earth had been struck six times by meteorites, ravaging it in the process.
-All of the remaining land was reduced to a single coast, whereas nearly all life was destroyed.
-Over vast stretches of time, a new race of sentient lifeforms emerged; immortal jewels that take the form of people.
-Phosphophyllite (Phos) is weak (with one of the lowest hardnesses) and considered useless by their peers.
+All of the remaining land was reduced to a single coast, and nearly all life was destroyed.
+Over vast periods, a new race of sentient lifeforms emerged: immortal humanoids embodied by gemstones known as the Lustrous.
+Phosphophyllite (Phos) is weak (with one of the lowest hardnesses) and considered useless by their peers since they are too brittle to fight.
 Phos asks their aloof but wise colleague Cinnabar for help after they receive an assignment to create a natural history encyclopedia, thus beginning their friendship and personal growth.
-Meanwhile, the "jewel people" are at war with the Lunarians (Moon people) who want to take advantage of their luxury value.
+Meanwhile, the twenty-eight Lustrous led by their master, Kongo, are fighting to defend themselves against a celestial humanoid race called the Lunarians (Moon people), who inhabit the Moon and invade Earth every few days to take advantage of their luxury value while seeking to harvest the Lustrous' bodies for decorations.